core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

 --- abstract

-This document describes a YANG library, which provides information about all YANG modules implemented by a CoOL server endpoint.
+This document describes a library, which provides information about all YANG modules implemented by a CoOL server endpoint.
 A simple caching mechanism is provided to minimize retrieval of this information by CoOL clients.

 --- middle